Eastern Parkway station

-The Eastern Parkway station was a station on the demolished BMT Fulton Street Line in Brooklyn, New York City.
+The Eastern Parkway station was a station on the demolished BMT Fulton Street Line in Brooklyn, New York City, at Pitkin Avenue and Snediker Avenue.
 It had 2 tracks and 1 island platform and was served by trains of the BMT Fulton Street Line.
 The station was opened on November 18, 1889, one of three other stations along the line to open on that date.

+From 1875 to 1897, the present-day Pitkin Avenue was known as Eastern Parkway.
+The station name was not changed when the street was renamed.
 The next stop to the east was Pennsylvania Avenue.
 The next stop to the west was Atlantic Avenue, which it was in close proximity to.
-It was even closer to the still existing Sutter Avenue Station on the BMT Canarsie Line.
-It closed on November 17, 1918, and was replaced by Hinsdale Street Station.
+It was even closer to the still existing Sutter Avenue station on the BMT Canarsie Line.
+It closed on November 17, 1918, and was replaced by Hinsdale Street station.